Draellemeistro/Uni-Noter/Sikkerhed/Begreber/Theme2/Passwords.md

 - It means using automated software that systematically checks all possible passwords until the correct one is found.
 - It’s trial-and-error process in which the hacker computes the hash of each word in a dictionary or a word list and then compares the resulting hash to the hash of the password.
 ### 2. Rainbow tables
-- These are precomputed tables used for reversing cryptographic hash functions, usually used for cracking password hashes.
+- These are precomputed tables used for reversing cryptographic [[hash functions]], usually used for cracking password hashes.
 - The hacker has the hash of the password she wants to crack and searches for that hash in the list of precomputed hashes of the rainbow table.

 ### Cracking Passwords Countermeasures